 For McNeely and others who are participating in or have completed the certificate program, finding a way to better understand combat veterans is the best way to assist them.
 Tina Thompson, the program’s coordinator, and Glenn Stutzky, senior clinical instructor in the School of Social Work, are the creators of the three courses in the program designed to do just that.
 Students do not have to be enrolled in MSU’s School of Social Work to participate in the certificate program.
 Additionally, the Master of Social Work Veterans Scholarship was established to support veterans during their graduate study in the School of Social Work.

 The first course was offered in 2016, and the full, three-course certificate launched during the 2018-19 academic year.
-Over 200 students have completed at least the first course, and over 65 have completed the entire program, with more slated to finish in May 2023.
+Over 200 students have completed at least the first course, and 81 have completed the entire program, with more slated to finish in May 2024.

 Thompson’s husband, Kevin, a Marine Corps veteran, returned home from the war in Iraq physically, emotionally and mentally scarred, later revealing he was suicidal.
 “Knowing this was happening in my own home, and I had no idea, really shook me to my core, and it reinforced the need for us to be focusing on the issues that we are in this program,” she said.
 “I had many years of social work education under my belt, but in all those years, I never learned a single thing about the military population or the challenges they experience.”

 “We have deliberately chosen to make our focus on those veterans who have experienced combat,” Stutzky said, “because that is something few people, especially civilians, understand, and it brings with it unique challenges.”